Post

 (org-babel-load-file "~/Documents/org/main/config.org"))

-This way, my configuration becomes part of my note system.
+This way, my configuration becomes part of my note-taking system, as they are just lisp source blocks as well.
 Everything lives in one place, written in the same format I use every day.
 Since it’s all plain text, it fits naturally into a Git repository, giving me versioned snapshots independent of system backups.
+As a result, I’m a lot happier with my workflow.